 3. Set Up Your Pinterest Profile & Blog

-Go ahead and set up your Pinterest account if you haven’t already.
+Go ahead and set up your Pinterest account for your mom blog if you haven’t already.
 But wait?

 How will this help with blog monetization?

-Pinterest is a traffic driver for your blog.
+Pinterest is a traffic driver for your mom blog.
 With more traffic you’ll be able to help you learn how to make more money blogging.
 And Pinterest is the fastest way to do this!